 Delete or pause the old capacity.

-It's important to note that if you decide to delete a capacity without reassigning its content, all the content in that capacity moves to a shared capacity, which is in your home region.
+It's important to note that if you decide to delete a capacity without reassigning its content, all the content in that capacity moves to a shared capacity in your home region.

 API support for Multi-Geo

-Assign To Capacity - The API allows assigning a given workspace to a capacity.
-This operation doesn't allow you to assign workspaces to a capacity outside of your home region or move workspaces between capacities in different regions.
-To perform this operation, the user or service principal still needs admin permissions on the workspace, and admin or assign permissions on the target capacity.
+Assign To Capacity - The API allows you to assign a workspace to a capacity outside of your home region, or to move workspaces between capacities in different regions.
+To perform this operation, the user or service principal needs admin permissions on the workspace, and admin or assign permissions on the target capacity.

 Azure Resource Manager API - all of the Azure Resource Manager API operations, including Create and Delete, supports Multi-Geo.